jbredael/AWESPA/docs/index.rst

    via clustering.
 See :doc:`wind_module`.
 2. **Power module** — Compute power curves for each wind profile cluster using a physics-based model.
 See :doc:`power_module`.
-3. **Pipeline** — Combine the wind resource and power curves to produce AEP, capacity factor, and cluster contributions.
+3. **Pipeline** — Scripts which are not referring to an external library, this is a helper module that already contains for example the AEP calculation.

-All inter-module data is exchanged through awesIO-format YAML files, so the output of one step is directly readable by the next.
-Each module follows an Abstract Base Class interface, making it straightforward to swap in alternative implementations.
+All inter-module data is exchanged through the awesIO-format YAML files as much as possible, so the output of one step is directly readable by the next.
+Each module follows an Abstract Base Class interface, making it straightforward to swap in other models of the same module.
+The setting files for each module are also YAML-based, ensuring that the entire analysis is reproducible from a single configuration file.
+But these configuration files are not in awesIO format.

 Project Structure
 -----------------